magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45849-video-metadata-lost-after-staging-update.md

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.3.5 and 2.4.3-p2
+* Adobe Commerce (all deployment methods) 2.4.3-p2

 **Compatible with Adobe Commerce versions:**